-The Group and the Company have not applied the following new MFRSs and amendments to MFRSs that have been issued by MASB but are not yet effective for the Group and for the Company:
+The Group and the Company have not applied the following amendments to MFRSs that have issued by the MASB but are not yet effective for the Group and of the Company:

-Effective dates for financial periods beginning on or after Amendments to MFRS 9, MFRS 139 MFRS 7, MFRS 4 and MFRS 16 Interest Rate Benchmark Reform - Phase 2 1 January 2021 Amendments to MFRS 16 Covid-19 - Related Rent Concessions beyond 30 June 2021 1 April 2021 Amendments to MFRS 3 Annual Improvements to MFRS Standa Amendments to MFRS 1 Amendments to MFRS 9 Amendments to MFRS 16 Amendments to MFRS 141 References to the Conceptual Framework rds 2018 - 2020 1 January 2022 1 January 2022 Amendments to MFRS 116 Property, Plant and Equipment - Proceeds before Intended Use 1 January 2022 Amendments to MFRS 137 MFRS 17 Amendments to MFRS 17 Amendments to MFRS 101 Amendments to MFRS 101 Amendments to MFRS 108 Amendments to MFRS 10 and MFRS 128 Onerous Contracts - Cost of Fulfilling a Contract Insurance Contracts Insurance Contracts Classification of Liabilities as Current or Non-current Disclosure of Accounting Policies Definition of Accounting Estimates Sale or Contribution of Assets between an Investor and its Associate or Joint Venture 1 January 2022 1 January 2023 1 January 2023 1 January 2023 1 January 2023 1 January 2023 Deferred until further notice
+Effective dates for financial periods beginning on or after

+5099 0 0.
+0 Amendments to Covid-19 Related Rent 1 April 2021 MFRS 16 Concessions beyond 30 June 2021 Annual Improvements to MFRS Standard 2018 - 2020 1 January 2022 Amendments to MFRS 1 Amendments to MFRS 9 Amendments to MFRS 16 Amendments to MFRS 141 Amendments to MFRS 3 Reference to the Conceptual Framework 1 January 2022 Amendments to MFRS 116 · Amendments to MFRS 116 Property, Plant and Equipment - Proceeds before Intended Use 1 January 2022 Proceeds before intended Use Amendments to MFRS 137 Onerous Contracts - Cost of Fulfilling a Contract 1 January 2022 MFRS 17 Insurance Contracts 1 January 2023 Amendments to MFRS 17 Insurance Contracts 1 January 2023 Amendments to MFRS 17 Initial Application of MFRS 17 and MFRS 9 - 1 January 2023 Comparative Information Amendments to MFRS 101 Classification of Liabilities as Current or Non-current 1 January 2023 Amendments to MFRS 101 Disclosure of Accounting Policies 1 January 2023 Amendments to MFRS 108 Definition of Accounting Estimates 1 January 2023 Amendments to MFRS 112 Deferred Tax related to Assets and Liabilities 1 January 2023 arising from a Single Transaction · Amendments to MFRS 10 Sale or Contribution of Assets between Deferred until and MFRS 128 an Investor and its Associate or Joint Venture further notice A

-The Group and the Company intend to adopt the above MFRSs when they become effective.
+The Group and the Company intend to adopt the above amendments to MFRSs when they become effective.